dritchie/optimeet/README.md

 * `"gCalEventColorId"`: A number from 1 to 11 specifying the color to be used for created Google Calendar events.
 [This image](https://i.stack.imgur.com/YSMrI.png) shows the colors to which each number corresponds.

 ### people.json
+This file specifies information about people that participate in the user's meetings.
+It contains a dictionary mapping from unique person IDs to `{name:, email:}` dictionaries.
+Enter info for all the people you meet with here, and then simply refer to them by ID when creating a scheduling input file.

 ## Gathering Participant Availabilities